 (1) Amount reflects (1) the repayment of \$1,925 of Ventoux related party loans utilizing proceeds from Trust, (2) the payment of \$7,771 in Ventoux transaction costs related to the Merger, (3) the payment of \$4,874 in Legacy Presto transaction costs related to the Merger and (4) the payment of certain other costs not directly related to the Merger in the amount of \$499.
 Legacy Presto also incurred \$2,090 in transaction costs which were paid via the issuance of 260,000 Company shares.
-Further in conjunction with the Merger, Legacy Presto incurred \$3,247 in transaction costs which were either paid prior to or after the Merger and as of September 30, 2022 \$220 of transaction costs incurred by Legacy Presto remain unpaid.
+Further in conjunction with the Merger, Legacy Presto incurred \$3,247 in transaction costs which were either paid prior to or after the Merger.
+As of December 31, 2022, all of the transaction costs incurred by Legacy Presto are paid.
 Accordingly, in total Legacy Presto incurred transaction costs of \$10,431.